goatmilkkk/tp/docs/DeveloperGuide.md

    1. Prerequisite: List all appointments of first patient using the `list-appt 1` command.
 At least 1 patient in list.
 At least 1 appointment in appointment list

    1. Test case: `delete-appt 1`
       Expected: First appointment of first patient delete.
-Details of edited patient shown in the status message.
+Details of updated patient shown in the status message.

    1. Test case: `delete-appt 0`
       Expected: No appointment deleted.
 Error details shown in status message.